-The new Slim d’Hermes seems to target those iconic Piaget ultra-thin wrist watches that the competing Swiss-based brand seems to be so proud of.
-Of course, thinness is not the timekeeper’s main selling point.
-The device also offers a very well-balanced, solid design that looks like a serious improvement on their previous attempts, as well as a new self-winding mechanism with micro-rotor design that could technically even be called ‘in-house’.
+The 2015 Slim d’Hermes targets those iconic Piaget ultra-thin wristwatches that the competing brand is so proud of.
+Yet, the thinness is not the timekeeper’s main selling point.
+The device offers a well-balanced, solid design that is a serious improvement on their previous attempts, as well as a new self-winding mechanism with a micro-rotor design that could technically even be called ‘in-house’.

-Presented back in March during the recent Baselworld 2015 trade show, the new Slim d’Hermes will be sold in two versions: in an expensive rose gold casing and (I am sure, you will like) in a lot more appealing (and also significantly more affordable) stainless steel body.
+The Slim d’Hermes arrives in two versions: in an expensive rose gold casing and (I am sure, you will like) in a lot more appealing (and also significantly more affordable) stainless steel body.

-Although, besides the obsession with Latin letter “H”, Hermes hardly has a design language of its own, the brand has a number of easily recognizable collections that speak volumes about how seriously the fashion house takes the process of making their products.
+Although besides the obsession with the Latin letter “H”, Hermes hardly has a design language of its own, the brand has several easily recognizable collections that speak volumes about how seriously the fashion house takes the process of making their products.

-This new model, for example, seems to follow the trail set by their 2012 Dressage 1837 model, by takes it further still with a lot more subtle, graphic approach that was possibly inspired by Bauhaus philosophy.
+This new model, for example, follows the trail set by their 2012 Dressage 1837 model but takes it further still with a lot more subtle, ‘monochromatic’ approach that was possibly inspired by Bauhaus philosophy.

 Mechanism & Case

-The Swiss-based branch of the French fashion brand is known for its ultra-slim wristwatches and this new specimen is no exception here.
-It is powered by a really thin Caliber H1950 that features micro-rotor design.
-Measuring just 2.6 millimeters thick (just over one tenth of an inch), it seems to be based on the well-known Vaucher Manufacture Fleurier Caliber 5300 base movement.
-The fact that Hermes owns 25 percent stake in the Manufacture makes my guess even more plausible.
+Many connoisseurs love the Swiss-based branch of the French fashion brand for its ultra-slim wristwatches and this new specimen is no exception here.
+The impressive thinness of the case comes courtesy of the ultra-thin Caliber H1950 that features a micro-rotor design.
+Measuring just 2.6 millimeters thick (just over one-tenth of an inch), it is probably based on the Vaucher Manufacture Fleurier Caliber 5300 base movement.
+The fact that Hermes owns a 25 percent stake in the Manufacture makes my guess even more plausible.
 Well, at least I think so.

-Painstakingly assembled and meticulously decorated even in its “plain” form (when it was introduced back in late 2011, the movement was offered to third-party watchmakers at an impressive CHF 1200, which is nothing to sneeze at if you consider the average price of a mass-produced ETA caliber, so at least some serious decoration was rightfully expected from a caliber of this, um, caliber), this version of the mechanism was further personalized with Hermes’ signature “H” pattern that covers all of its bridges and even the micro-rotor itself (the rest is, of course, the usual perlage).
+Painstakingly assembled and meticulously decorated even in its “plain” form (when it was introduced back in late 2011, the movement was offered to third-party watchmakers at an impressive CHF 1200.
+This is nothing to sneeze at if you consider the average price of a mass-produced ETA caliber, so at least some serious decoration was rightfully expected from a caliber of this, um, caliber).
+This version was further personalized with Hermes’ signature “H” pattern that covers all of its bridges and even the micro-rotor itself (the rest is, of course, the usual ‘perlage’ aka ‘circular graining‘).

-As I have already stated, the case is very slim.
-Besides the official diameter of 39.5 millimeters, the brand wouldn’t give us data about exact thickness of the piece, but it is clearly almost as thin as a razor (figuratively speaking, of course).
+As I have already stated, the case is slim.
+Besides the official diameter of 39.5 millimeters, the brand wouldn’t give us data about the exact thickness of the piece, but it is almost as thin as a razor (figuratively speaking, of course).

-Although the case is rather plain it is not a problem here, since its small size allows it to stay quite comfortably on the flat portion of your wrist.
+Although the case is plain it is not a problem here since its small size allows it to stay comfortably on the flat portion of your wrist.
 The horns are nicely curved though, making wearing it on a normal wrist even comfier yet.

 The only problem here, as it is often the case with ultra-slim watches, may be the setting/winding crown: designed to look as proportional to the body as possible, it may be a bit too small to operate to persons with thicker fingers.
 Thankfully, the notching on this part is well articulated partially mitigating the problem.

-At the time of writing this review, the watch was offered at a price of €6000 for a version in steel and €13,400 for the one in rose gold.
-Looks like than adequate pricing for the piece of this level of refinement.
+At the time of writing this review, the watch sported a relatively low price of €6000 for a version in steel and €13,400 for the one in rose gold.
+While many will find the sticker price a bit overwhelming, it is more than adequate for a piece of this level of refinement.